bozdaglab/CanMod2/README.md

 # CanMod2
-CanMod is a computational pipeline to identify gene regulatory modules containing 6 main steps:
+CanMod2 is a computational pipeline to identify gene regulatory modules containing 6 main steps:

   - Step 1: Cluster the differentially expressed (DE) genes based on GO-term similarity and generate Gene Clusters (GCs)
   - Step 2: Identify regulators (i.e., miRNAs or transcription factors) for each DE gene